mythril-forge/homebrew-spells/spells/cantrips/light.md

 ---

 ## Description
-You touch one object that is no larger than 10 feet in any dimension.
+You touch one object that fits within a 10-foot-long cube.
 Until the spell ends, the object sheds bright light in a 20-foot radius.
 The light can be colored as you like.
 Completely covering the object with something opaque blocks the light.
-The spell ends if you cast it again or dismiss it as an action.
+The spell ends if you cast it again or dismiss it (no action required).

 If you target an object held or worn by a hostile creature, that creature must succeed on a Dexterity saving throw to avoid the spell.